srctaha/client-said-yes/content/posts/rethinking-card-and-krueger.md

     1. Create a simple, believable dataset with one treated state (NJ) and several donor states (NY, CT, MA, DE, MD).
-    2. Define what "good matching" means before the policy change (pre-treatment), using the prior years' outcomes and a couple of steady covariates.
+    2. Define what good matching means before the policy change (pre-treatment), using the prior years' outcomes and a couple of covariates.
     3. Ask an optimizer to build a "synthetic NJ" by combining donors with weights that best reproduce NJ's pre-treatment behavior.
     4. Compare NJ to its synthetic twin after the policy and